 Myth 3: “Displaying a price is a legal offer that I can accept with cash.”

-The Reality: In law, a price tag or a website listing is merely an “invitation to treat.”
+The Reality: In law, a price tag is merely an “invitation to treat.”
 This means we are inviting you to make us an offer to purchase.
-When you bring an item to the checkout, you are the one making the offer.
+When you bring an item to the checkout, you are making the offer.
 We, as the business, then choose whether to accept that offer.
 If we specify “Card Only” and refuse a cash offer, no contract exists.

 The Reality: For a small independent business, going card-only has nothing to do with “the system” and everything to do with personal safety.
 By not holding physical cash, we remove the incentive for robbery and ensure that the person behind the counter is protected.
-It is a decision made for the wellbeing of the business owner, not a political statement.
+It is a decision made for the wellbeing of the business owner.

 The Holistic View: Why Boundaries Matter

 We want to be clear: we are not “against” cash.
-For many businesses, it works perfectly.
+For some businesses, it works perfectly.
 However, for a specialist sole trader, it is often not the right fit.

-From a holistic perspective, a business transaction is an exchange of energy.
-Operating as the only specialist holistic provider in Inverclyde, we must be smart with our resources.
-By choosing digital-first systems, we protect our time, our safety, and our ability to stay open earlier for you in the future.
-This allows us to stop worrying about the logistics of “the coin of the realm” and focus on what truly matters: providing you with exceptional coffee and spiritual wellbeing products.
+A business transaction is an exchange of energy.
+By choosing digital-first systems, we protect our time, our safety, and our ability to focus on what truly matters: providing you with exceptional coffee and spiritual wellbeing products.
+We respect your choice of where to shop, and we ask that you respect our choice of how to stay safe and efficient.

-#SmallBusinessMyths #LegalTender #BusinessLogic #OnyxDragon #RetailTruths #DigitalPayments #ContractLaw #TheftAct #InvitationToTreat #SoleTrader #InverclydeBusiness #PersonalSafety #GreenockBusiness #CashIsKing
+#SmallBusiness #SmallBusinessMyths #LegalTender #BusinessLogic #OnyxDragon #RetailTruths #DigitalPayments #ContractLaw #TheftAct #InverclydeBusiness #PersonalSafety #GreenockBusiness #CashIsKing #PrivacyReality #OffGrid #BankingFees #FinancialSecurity #EcommerceLogic